Investing

 Canadians can buy Mexico real estate too!

-Mexico is popular with tourists, snowbirds and retirees for many reasons.
+Mexico remains popular with tourists, snowbirds and retirees for many reasons.
 Whether for vacationing, dodging the sleet and snow or simply for enjoying your golden years on the beach, Mexico's appeal runs deep.

 Buying Property in Mexico in 5 Easy Steps